waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 1. **Install MCP extension** in Cursor
 2. **Configure MCP server** endpoint: `http://localhost:8000/mcp`
 3. **Use in chat interface**:
-   - Ask questions about SAGE data directly in your IDE
+   - Ask questions about Sage data directly in your IDE
    - Get code suggestions for plugin development
    - Debug issues with real-time assistance